ugurkocde/KQL-Search/README.md

 more will be added soon ...

-I wrote a Blog about my motivation and the things I learned.
-You can find it here:
+**I wrote a Blog about my motivation and the things I have learned with this project.
+You can find it here:**

 # What is KQL?